What we learned from our trip to Aruba

 Choose your accommodations wisely

 Building on the above point, Aruba hotels are not cheap.
 Especially during the travel peak season from January to March.
 There are all inclusive resorts in Aruba but we found it hard to justify $500 per night.

-That said, after experiencing how expensive food and drinks are on the island, we probably would have gone for the all inclusive resort option.
-It would have ended up costing about the same, but the resorts would have been nicer.
+That said, after experiencing how expensive food and drinks are in Aruba, we probably would have gone for the all inclusive option.
+It would have ended up costing about the same, but the resort properties and amenities would have been nicer.